jackiehjm/stx-docs/doc/source/security/kubernetes/configure-local-cli-access.rst

 Configure Local CLI Access
 ==========================

-You can access the system via a local CLI from the active controller/master node's local console or by SSH-ing to the OAM floating IP Address.
+You can access the system via a local CLI from the active controller node's local console or by SSH-ing to the OAM floating IP Address.

 .. rubric:: |context|